parasoft/run-soatest-action/README.md

 ```

 ### Uploading Test Results to GitHub
-By default, `convertReportToXUnit` parameter is set to true.
-This action generates XML report and convert to xUnit report.
-You can either upload the XML report as artifact or publish the results with `Publish Test Results` action which reads the converted xUnit report to review the results on GitHub.
+By default, the `convertReportToXUnit` parameter is set to true.
+This action generates XML report and converts to xUnit report.
+You can either upload the XML report as an artifact or publish the results with `Publish Test Results` action which reads the converted xUnit report to review the results on GitHub.
 See [Publish Test Results](https://github.com/marketplace/actions/publish-test-results) for details.

 #### Example